Stockwell Day: Leadership of the Canadian Alliance

 In 2000, Day decided to run for leader of the newly formed Canadian Alliance party.
-After a heavily publicized campaign, Day came in first on the June 24 first ballot of the leadership election with about 44% of the vote, in front of former Reform Party leader Preston Manning and Ontario PC strategist Tom Long.
-In the following runoff election against Manning, held on July 8, 2000, Day received 63.4%.
+After a heavily publicized campaign, Day came in first on the June 24 first ballot of the leadership election with about 44 per cent of the vote, in front of former Reform Party leader Preston Manning and Ontario PC strategist Tom Long.
+In the following runoff election against Manning, held on July 8, 2000, Day received 63.4 per cent.

 Looking for a way to get into Parliament, Day decided against running in his hometown riding of Red Deer, even though it was comfortably safe for the Alliance.
 Instead, he ran in a by-election in the equally safe riding of Okanagan—Coquihalla, British Columbia after incumbent Reform/CA MP Jim Hart stood down in his favour—a standard practice in most parliamentary systems when a newly elected leader doesn't have a seat in Parliament.
 Day won the by-election on September 11, 2000, arriving at his first news conference on a Jet Ski wearing a wetsuit.